MaxPensel/OpenWebScraper/README.md

 ### Running OWS from Source

-Use your favourite command prompt and make sure the correct virtual environment is active (see Installation step 3 above).
+Use your favourite command prompt and make sure the correct virtual environment is active (see Installation Step 6 above).
 Navigate to `<installation-directory>/src` and run
 ```